danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

 * chore: For when you've done a small chore on the repository such as updating a script in package.json or changing your code based on feedback from the linter.
 * docs: For when you've added documentation.
+* refactor: For when you've refactored a portion of the application.

 In addition to the active verb, you'll also need to include the affected component in the commit message or PR title.
 The structure for this is as follows.